Commercial insurance options

 Many of North Dakota’s 74,000 small businesses rely on commercial auto insurance to protect their business vehicles.
-It’s important as most personal auto policies won’t protect vehicles used for business.
+Commercial insurance is important because most personal auto policies won’t protect vehicles used for business.

 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a residential cleaning service in Fargo or a construction business in Williston.
+Each gets customized coverage to match their unique needs, whether they own a residential cleaning service in Fargo or a construction business in Williston.

 Several factors affect the cost of your North Dakota commercial auto policy, including your: